 Elementary and Secondary Schools and Regional Facilities

-The Prince Frederick Town Center and surrounding communities are served by two elementary schools, Barstow and Calvert, Calvert Middle School,and Calvert High School.
+The Prince Frederick Town Center and surrounding communities are served by Barstow and Calvert elementary schools, Calvert Middle School and Calvert High School.
 The regional facilities of the Calvert Career and Technology Academy and Calvert Country School, located in Prince Frederick, provide instructional services to students through the county.
-In addition, comprehensive assessment testing of young children and parent consultations are offered through the Child Find, Infant and Toddlers, and Parent Connections programs, located within Calvert Country School.
+In addition, comprehensive assessment testing of young children and parent consultations are offered through the Child Find, Infant and Toddlers and Parent Connections programs, located within Calvert Country School.
+School enrollment in the Barstow and Calvert elementary schools, as well as Calvert Middle and High schools are currently under 90% capacity.
+County adequate public facility regulations deem school capacity adequate unless enrollment exceeds 100%.
+In these instances, the affected residential development proposal would be deferred for no longer than six years from the date of preliminary approval.

 The Calvert County Public Schools prepares a school facility master plan each year.
 The School Facility Master Plan FY 2023 states: “The schools within the Prince Frederick Town Center are fairly well positioned for the future projected growth of this region for the next five years.
 All of the schools in this region are in good to excellent standing in the facility maintenance category.
 Only systemic requests are being proposed in the Capital Improvements Program.”
-(Page 35) The systemic projects are planned for Calvert Elementary and the Calvert Career and Technology Academy in FY 2022 and FY 2023: replacement of the heating, ventilation and air conditioning equipment and partial re-roof, respectively.
+The systemic projects are planned for Calvert Elementary and the Calvert Career and Technology Academy and include replacement of the heating, ventilation and air conditioning equipment and partial re-roof, respectively.

-Higher Education

-Although it is not in the Town Center boundary, the CSM Prince Frederick Campus is located in Prince Frederick, on the north side of MD 231.
-The flagship building was opened in 2005.
-CSM prepares a four-year strategic plan.
-The mission statement in the College of Southern Maryland Strategic Plan 2021-2024 states, “The college enhances lives and strengthens the economic vitality of a diverse and changing region by providing affordable postsecondary education, workforce development, and cultural and personal enrichment opportunities.”
-The vision is “The CSM will be the region’s first choice for accessible, inclusive, and innovative education that transforms communities.”1 Recommendations from The Prince Frederick Charrette Report and Chapter 4 Land Use in this plan include extending West Dares Beach Road to connect to J.W.
-Williams Road near Barstow Elementary School and the CSM.
-This east-west connection would allow people to access retail, office, government, and recreation amenities to the east and allow people to access the schools without having to use the MD 2/4 and Church Street/MD 231 intersection.

 Libraries

-Calvert Library is located in the Prince Frederick Town Center, in the northwest quadrant near Prince Frederick Boulevard.
+Calvert Library Prince Frederick is located in the Prince Frederick Town Center, in the northwest quadrant near Prince Frederick Boulevard.
 The four branch libraries are located in other areas of the county.
 Calvert Library’s mission is to serve as a gateway to information, imagination and inspiration.
 Through books and the library as a designation, the Calvert Library strives to empower individuals by facilitating lifelong learning and strengthening the community by providing opportunities for connection to one another and the world.
 The Calvert Library Facilities Master Plan 2017-2037 analyzed the library system and made recommendations.
-The consultants, Providence Associates LLC, noted that Prince Frederick Library is “a good example of the 21st century public library.
+The consultants, Providence Associates LLC, noted that Calvert Library Prince Frederick is “a good example of the 21st century public library.
 There is abundant natural light, several comfortable seating areas and designated spaces for all age groups.”
-In the recommendations section, the plan states, “We heard from the public in both in the online survey and in focus groups and town hall meetings that parking is an issue at Prince Frederick.
+In the recommendations section, the plan states, “We heard from the public in both in the online survey and in focus groups and town hall meetings that parking is an issue at Calvert Library Prince Frederick.
 The plus side of having the library located in a popular shopping center is that it is convenient for the public and people ‘discover’ the library while in the area.
 The downside is that the library is sharing parking with the restaurants and stores.
 A joint parking structure may need to be considered in the future.”